 Calling her the Hulk is actually misleading, as really, I am the Hulk and she is my teacher to un-Hulk-ify me.
 But let’s go with it, as she happens to have a sweet, intelligent, Bruce Banner thing going on.

 Hooked up to a monitor that tracks my heart rate, body temperature, and skin conductants (sweating), I am led through various guided mediations and breathing exercises by my biofeedback specialist, with the intention of calming down my nervous system.
 The 3 things I’m being monitored for are the most obvious ways to measure success of these super-relaxation techniques.
 Calming your heart rate has the added bonus of keeping your body from releasing adrenaline, which causes all sorts of Hulk problems.
 As long as I remember to use my tools, I can keep my personal Hulk-iness under control.
 Definitely a key member of my team!
+You can read more about my experience with biofeedback here.

 Thor…General Practioner (GP)/Family Doctor